 Accepted Payment Methods:

 - Please give 24 hours notice for appointment cancellations/reschedules.
-Missed appointments/late cancellations: $160
+Missed appointments/late cancellations are charged a full session fee.

 Insurance plans: